 Sleeping bags will be available to collect from the Children’s Leukaemia & Cancer Research Foundation office during business hours, located at Unit 3/100 Hay Street Subiaco WA 6008.
-If you would like it posted out to you, please purchase the $15 Australia Post cost for shipping within Australia per sleeping bag.
 For orders outside of Australia, please contact us to arrange postage separately.

 Who are Friends of Finlay?